After Hours til Dawn Tour

-The After Hours til Dawn Tour is the seventh concert tour by Canadian singer-songwriter the Weeknd.
-It commenced on July 14, 2022, at Lincoln Financial Field in Philadelphia, United States, and is set to conclude on September 6, 2026, at Estádio do Restelo in Lisbon, Portugal.
+The After Hours til Dawn Tour is the seventh concert tour by the Canadian singer-songwriter the Weeknd.
+It commenced on July 14, 2022, at Lincoln Financial Field in Philadelphia, United States, and is scheduled to conclude on November 5, 2026, at TM Stadium National in Kuala Lumpur, Malaysia.
 The tour achieved several venue records in Europe and the Americas, and as of 2025, it is one of the most-attended concert tours and one of the highest-grossing concert tours of all time, earning billion across 153 concerts.

 Designed to promote his fourth studio album, After Hours (2020), the tour was set to run in arena venues from June 11, 2020, in Vancouver, Canada, to November 16 in London, England.
 However, following the COVID-19 pandemic, they were postponed to 2021 and 2022, respectively, before being cancelled in favour of stadium venues due to the constraint of arenas.
 The show was continuously revamped to incorporate the release of his fifth and sixth studio albums, Dawn FM (2022) and Hurry Up Tomorrow (2025), respectively.
 An accompanying concert film and live album, documenting the November 27, 2022, show at SoFi Stadium, were released in 2023.